 Next we headed for Highway 1 which you can join from a town called Leggett, home to some of the largest trees in the world.
 The first section of the winding, steep road is incredible; taking you through deep redwood forests out towards the coast.
 We hadn't seen the coast for days so the reward for completing this hairpin track was watching the sun setting over the water.

 This town is a great place to stop for lunch or overnight.
 Bodega Bay is a pretty harbour village with some quirky cafes, bars and restaurants and scenic viewpoints as well as lovely boutique accommodation, if you want to treat yourself.
 If you’ve seen Hitchcock's movie, ‘The Birds’, you might recognise a few places as most of the outdoor scenes were shot here in the 60's.
 We stopped for some delicious fish and chips here at ‘The Birds Cafe’.

 Driving into San Francisco over the Golden Gate Bridge is incredible.
 Turning the corner to see the bridge meant we’d completed our journey, with a few days to explore San Francisco itself.

 There are so many places your road trip could take you and if we had had longer we would have seen more.
 I hope these highlights help with your planning.
 There are also some other tips I wanted to share to help you get the most from the trip.

-If you’re interested in planning a USA and Canada road trip, Travel Nation can help; especially for the route Vancouver to San Francisco.
+If you’re interested in planning a USA road trip or Canada road trip, Travel Nation can help; especially for the route Vancouver to San Francisco.
 We can book direct or multi-stop flights to the USA and car or campervan hire or organise a completely tailor-made USA holiday.
-To start planing your trip, contact us on +44 1273320580 or email for a quote
+To start planning your trip, contact us on +44 1273320580 or email for a quote